nodejs/node/BUILDING.md

 * nasm version 2.10 or higher in Windows

 Otherwise `configure` will fail with an error.
-This can be avoided by either providing a new enough assembler as per the list above or by using the `--openssl-no-asm` flag.
+This can be avoided by either providing a newer assembler as per the list above or by using the `--openssl-no-asm` flag.

 *Note:* The forthcoming OpenSSL-1.1.1 will require higher